iconnect/api-tools/API.md

 #The api-tools API

-Here we make the DSP specs available in JSON so that clients working in non-Haskell frameworks can integrate these API specs into their own environments.
+Here we make the DSP specs available in JSON so that clients working in non-Haskell frameworks can integrate API specs into their own environments.
 ###APISpec